sean-adler/django-graphql/README.md

 ## django-graphql
 (WIP) Simple GraphQL bindings for Django models

+**Safety Note**: this is WIP and may undergo breaking changes for a little while.

 ### 3 steps to eternal happiness
 1. Declare serializer classes
 2. Instantiate a schema